-- 1. The Program refers only to the City and federal funds solely administered by BHCD, unless otherwise specifically identified in the FY 2008-2009 contract.
-This contract does not govern the use of PDC's tax increment financing. - 2.
-The parties acknowledge that the form of this contract is similar to past contracts and could be substantially improved.
-The parties agree a structured work plan format with scheduled benchmarks may enhance cooperation and allow the parties to better address concerns and changes within the housing industry.
-The parties agree to work in good faith to create a contract structure that will increase cooperation and promote efficiencies. - 3.
-The Program will provide financing for selected projects, through a public notice (e.g., a Request for Proposals or Notice of Funding Available) providing permanent supportive housing for low income residents and people with disabilities.
-Specific allocation will be provided in attached budget (EXHIBIT A) To ensure compliance with public notice provisions of the Consolidated Plan's Citizen Participation Plan as well as maintain a transparent process, BHCD will provide PDC sufficient written notice of funds available, policy targets and preference criteria ahead of publication and customer meeting dates.
-Changes to projects and project allocations require an amended budget that is approved by BHCD and PDC contract managers and, when applicable, an amendment to this contract signed by the parties. - 4.
+- 1. The Program refers only to the City and federal funds solely administered by PHB, unless otherwise specifically identified in the FY 2009-2010 contract. - 2.
+The Program will provide financing for selected projects, through a public notice (e.g., a Request for Proposals) consistent with City housing policies as directed.
+Specific allocation will be provided in attached budget (EXHIBIT A).
+To ensure compliance with public notice provisions of the Consolidated Plan's Citizen Participation Plan as well as maintain a transparent process, PHB will provide PDC sufficient written notice of funds available, policy targets and preference criteria ahead of publication and customer meeting dates.
+Changes to projects and project allocations require an amended budget that is approved by PHB and PDC contract managers and, when applicable, an amendment to this contract signed by the parties. - 3.
 The City's portion of funding for the acquisition, construction and/or rehabilitation costs ("Construction Costs") of each housing project financed under this Program ("Project") will be paid from the Program and any other funds which may be made available.
-PDC staff and the City staff will meet monthly to discuss and consult on Program needs.
+PDC staff and the City staff will meet regularly to discuss and consult on Program needs.

 - 4. It is anticipated that the funding for the Project will be in the form of no or low interest loans ("Loans") made to individual applicants ("Sponsors") for each Project.
 In addition, funding may be through grants if such a product is approved by PDC. - 5.
 The specific amount of the funding for each Project will be based on PDC's analysis of the financial needs of the Sponsor.
-The final decision on allocation will be based on a joint decision between PDC, BHCD and other funding selection committee, if any. - 6.
-Because the financial assistance to Sponsors will be in the form of grants or Loans, PDC and the City may not receive any repayment from the Sponsors. - 7.
+The final decision on allocation will be based on a joint decision between PDC, PHB and other funding selection committee, if any. - 6.
+Because the financial assistance to Sponsors will be in the form of grants or loans, PDC and the City may or may not receive any repayment from the Sponsors. - 7.
 In addition to the aforementioned items, the City and PDC mutually agree to coordinate on the following activities under the contract: - a.
-Permanent Supportive Housing Program Evaluation - b.
-Citywide Preservation Strategy and Central City No Net Loss - c.
-Resource Access Center (RAC) - d.
-Federal Base Realignment and Closure - e.
-Industry, portfolio reporting and program evaluation advisory group, including the Social Housing Evaluation Study (aka the Clegg study) - f.
-Resident Services Opportunity Network - g.
-HIF Program Income management - h.
-Streamlining Compliance Project - i.
-METRO Housing database - j.
-General administrative support
+Citywide Preservation Strategy and Central City No Net Loss - b.
+Resource Access Center (RAC) - c.
+Federal Base Realignment and Closure - d.
+Block 49 Veteran's Housing project - e.
+Housing Investment Fund (HIF) Program Income management - f.
+Affordable Housing pipeline/portfolio management - g.
+Streamlining Compliance Project - h.
+Homeownership and Homeownership Retention - i.
+Economic Development Initiative (EDI)